Tushar-Pillay/certifications-and-courses/PowerBI/README.md

 # Power BI Certifications
 Certificates related to Power BI, data transformation, and dashboarding.
+All detailed project descriptions and certificate information are maintained within the Projects folder